Cloud Servers vs Dedicated Servers :

 Cloud servers operate in a virtualized environment where your resources (CPU, RAM, storage) are pulled from a network of physical machines.
 These servers offer on-demand scalability, and users typically pay based on consumption.

-• High Availability: Built-in redundancy ensures minimal downtime
+• High Availability: Built-in backup ensures short downtime.

 A dedicated server is a physical server exclusively allocated to one user or organization.
 It offers complete control, consistent performance, and hardware-level customization.